ShyamSubramanian/Intro-To-Data-Science/README.md

 # Intro-To-Data-Science

-Series of Homework problems for Intro-To-Data-Science graduate-level program.
+Series of solved Homework problems for Intro-To-Data-Science graduate-level program.

+Test cases are provided.
+Following command is used to run the test cases: nosetests -v <test-filename.py>

 HOMEWORK-1
 Problem-1: Implementation of bubble sort.